 My best tips for someone who wants to overcome his fear of persistence awesomeness are the following:

 Shift your focus: Focus your efforts on something outside of your own persona.
 I mean, don’t think so much about how you look or what you wear, think more about what you do and how you spent your time.
 I will mention the Batman movie once again by referring to the following line from the movie: “It’s not who I am underneath but what I do that defines me.”3 You can be the ugliest person in the world but if the work you do is helping millions of people no one will care or notice.

 Ignore everyone else: Being selfish is not a quality a lot of people will recommend but it’s something you must adopt at a certain level if you want to live a better life.
 Your desire to look good is influenced a lot of by what others think about you.
 If you don’t quite care you will free your mind.
 Really.
 The moment I stopped thinking about what others think of me was the moment I felt alive.
 Like I freed myself from invisible chains.

-Don’t obsess with perfection: I regularly write articles on this site as well on my other site about creating sites using WordPress.
-A lot of times I don’t quite like the content I create.
+Don’t obsess with perfection: I regularly write articles on this site.
+A lot of the times I don’t quite like the content I create.
 I read what I just wrote out loud and sometimes I hate it.
 Other times I sit on my desk to write but I don’t quite feel like writing.
 Still, I do it nevertheless.
 Everyone who is uberly productive will tell you that you need to focus more on the process than on the actual outcome.
 If I post only the articles I really love I will have probably 5 published articles.
 Even though I’m not a fan of mediocre work, I know that writing every day helps me improve.
 It’s like going to the gym.
 Sometimes you don’t have a good workout or you don’t feel like training.
 But if you do it anyway.
 If you train just for a few minutes every day, the collective workouts you make will give you better results than if you only exercise when you feel like training.

 Some Closing Thoughts